MicrosoftDocs/Devices-docs/surface-hub/hub-install-chromium-edge.md

 ---
 title: "Install and configure the new Microsoft Edge on Surface Hub"
-description: "TInstall and configure the new Microsoft Edge on Surface Hub."
+description: "Install and configure the new Microsoft Edge on Surface Hub."
 keywords: separate values with commas ms.prod: surface-hub ms.sitesec: library